echronos/echronos/internal-docs/conventions.md

 u1wSS9: The command 'x.py test style' shall check for compliance of all project Python files.
 Rationale: an automated check allows to detect and resolve non-compliance efficiently.

+05K0tk: In plain-text and markdown files, each sentence shall occupy exactly one line.
+Rationale: simplifies file handling with line-oriented tools, such as diff and patch.

 TZb0Uv: The maximum line length in project Python files is 118 characters.
 Rationale: a maximum line length allows for convenient source code handling with standard text management tools on the command line.
 Since an 80-character limit is considered overly restrictive, 120 characters are a viable compromise on modern displays.